-This Standard Operating Procedure (SOP) for semi-volatile compounds outlines the preparation and analysis of base/neutral/acid (BNA) compounds in water matrices using a gas chromatograph/mass spectrometer (GC/MS).
-This method is based on Environmental Protection Agency (EPA) Methods SW846/3500B/3510C/8000B/8270C and those requirements set forth in the latest approved version of the National Environmental Laboratory Accreditation Committee (NELAC) Quality Systems section.
-A list of target compounds routinely analyzed by the Response Engineering Analytical Contract (SERAS) Laboratory and the corresponding reporting limits (RLs) are provided in Table 1, Appendix A. This method can be used to quantitate most BNA compounds that are soluble in methylene chloride and capable of being separated on a fused-silica capillary column.
+This Standard Operating Procedure (SOP) for semi-volatile compounds outlines the preparation and analysis of base/neutral/acid extractable (BNA) compounds in soil/sediment matrices using a gas chromatograph/mass spectrometer (GC/MS).
+This method is based on Environmental Protection Agency (EPA) Methods SW846/3500B/3541/8000B/8270C and those requirements set forth in the latest approved version of the National Environmental Laboratory Accreditation Committee (NELAC) Quality Systems section.
+An optional gel permeation chromatography (GPC) cleanup is based on EPA/SW846 Methods 3600C/3640A.
+A list of target compounds routinely analyzed by the Scientific, Engineering, Response and Analytical (SERAS) Laboratory and the corresponding reporting limits (RLs) are provided in Table 1, Appendix A. This method can be used to quantitate most BNA compounds that are soluble in methylene chloride and capable of being separated on a fused-silica capillary column.